Magic spells and witches’ brews have been part of humanity since the dawn of time.

 Tools

-Many witches use a variety of tools to help with their craft.
-Candles, crystals, amulets, herbs, stones, and a ceremonial dagger are all items that might help with your spell.
-These items are generally placed upon an altar and used to channel energies for the magic.
-The altar can be at the center of your ritual circle or placed near the edge allowing you to take the center space.
+These items are typically placed upon an altar and used to channel energies for the magic.
+The altar can be either in the center of your ritual space or at the edge, allowing you to take the center space.

 Ingredients